ZedMuir/myblog/_posts/2022-10-21-first-visit-complete.md

 ![sun rays bursting through clouds](images/falklands-first-visit/sunrays-moody.jpeg)
 <figcaption>Ra shows the Falklands the true form of light</figcaption>

 Another bird that got pretty close and said hello was the Turkey Vulture.
 Was walking back inside the building that houses the shoebox they call a room, when 3 of these 'orrible looking beasts scared the shit out of me!!
 Startled is much more accurate as there was no need to change any underwear, but still, it was a close call.
-When I was only a metre or so away, I must of sttartled them so they went one better and made me jump.
+When I was only a metre or so away, I must of startled them so they went one better and made me jump.

 I don't really think they're horrible or ugly, but they are certainly not as charismatic or hansome compared to that glorious looking Caracara.
 Just saying, if I had to choose a bird for life, the Turkey Vulture is not likely to make the short-list.
 Couple of pics below of the tricky trio who almost caused an evacuation of the unwanted kind: